oprypin/nightly.link/README.md

     * Full repository names that you gave access to.
 * Client-side: nothing.

+The server of the main instance also keeps access logs and application logs for up to 3 months.

-This page will be updated if that changes.
+This page will be updated if this changes.

 ## Pricing